different-ai/embedbase-cookbook/README.md

 ## Related resources

-Beyond the code examples here, you can learn about the [OpenAI API] from the following resources:
+Beyond the code examples here, you can learn about the [Embedbase API] from the following resources:

 - Try out the API in the [Embedbase Playground]
 - Read about the API in the [Embedbase Documentation]